 This course introduces students to the principles of financial management specifically within the unique context of nonprofit organizations.
-The course focuses not only on building foundational knowledge of accounting principles and practices generally, but also explores specific issues related to nonprofit finances including budgeting, financial statements, reporting, polices, procedures, controls and income tax.
-The course further introduces the requirements and procedures for acquiring and maintaining nonprofit status with the state and federal government, including an introduction to articles of incorporation, bylaws, and organizational structure.
+The course focuses not only on building foundational knowledge of accounting principles and practices generally, but also explores specific issues related to nonprofit finances including budgeting, financial statements, reporting, polices, procedures, controls and taxation.
+The course further introduces the financial reporting requirements and procedures for maintaining nonprofit status with the state and federal government.